 This is something very personal for you and your partner to decide.
 It isn’t something I can tell you.
 I can say that I feel best when we have savings and a cushion as well as when we are contributing to our retirement fund.
 When we had debt, it has slowed down our repayment of our debt a little bit, but I was OK with that because if my husband lost his job again, I knew we had a cushion.
 You have to decide what you feel is best for you and your family.

 Next, you need to make the numbers work.
 Sometimes that is the sucky part.
 That Starbucks habit may have to get cut in half.
 You may need to pack a lunch for work and have the kids take a lunch to school.
 If any of those are the case, the organized meal planning and organized grocery shopping posts may be helpful to you.

-When you have your budget figured out, the app has a bar at the top of each category that is either green (showing you have money and are on track) or red (if you are negative in that category).
-It moves based on the day of the month and when you will next fill your envelopes.
+It also has a little bar that moves based on the day of the month and when you will next fill your envelopes.
 That movement is to show you if you are spending too fast for that budget period or on track, which is particularly helpful with categories like food where you may need to buy food each week but the envelope won’t be re-filled for 2+ weeks.

 For those of you who are budgeting pros, what tips do you have to add to what I’ve shared?
 Leave a comment below.
 I’d love to learn more.